abhin123/ansible/variables/workbooks.md

      user_details={'username': 'admin', 'password': 'secret_pass', 'email': 'admin@example.com'}
      ```

 Right now the user details is hardcoded in the playbook.
-Update the /home/bob/playbooks/user_setup.yaml playbook to replace the hardcoded values to use the values from the user_details variable defined in the inventory file.
-Once updated, please run the playbook once to make sure it works fine.
+Update the variable05.yaml playbook to replace the hardcoded values to use the values from the user_details variable defined in the inventory file.